 Otherwise, the tweet writes itself: 'You're an extradimensional disembodied hand with god-like power, but everybody just seems to want your help getting things down from high shelves.'

-In many ways, Black & White's morality system and tie-dye spirituality is the least interesting part of it – but its ambition is responsible for its other successes.
-You can't build a morality system without convincing the player that they're interacting with a real world, and this is something that Black & White nails on the way to its loftier, more questionable goals; if that's the price of the hype, then I think it's worth playing.
+In many ways, Black & White's morality system and tie-dye spirituality is the least interesting part of it, but its ambition is responsible for its other successes.
+You can't build a morality system without convincing the player that they're interacting with a real world, and this is something that Black & White nails on the way to its loftier, more questionable goals.
+If that's the price of the hype, then I think it's worth paying.
 I wish every game had its sense of fun, dynamism and character.
 Actually, no. I just wish every game had a trainable monkey in it.